svcuriouscat/svcuriouscat.github.io/data/home.md

 # S/V Curious Cat

-Curious Cat is a fossil fuel-free solar electric sailing catamaran set to travel around the world while logging her excellent adventures.
+Curious Cat is a <!-- fossil fuel-free solar electric --> sailing catamaran set to travel around the world while logging her excellent adventures.
-One of the main goals are to promote use of titanium, prove that having 3D printer aboard is a really great idea, and try out new marine tech.
+One of the main goals are to promote use of titanium, prove that having 3D printer aboard is a really great idea, and try out cutting-edge marine tech.

 ## Specifications